 Types of LBA techniques

-LBA is dependent on various parameters.
-As a marketer, you may need to collect and leverage different sets of information to efficiently reach out to your target group of customers.
+LBA is affected by various parameters.
+As a marketer, you may need to collect and leverage on different sets of information to efficiently reach out to your target group of customers.

 Following are some common practices used for LBA:

 When it comes to “contextual targeting”, we often associate that with targeting based on texts that users are viewing or browsing.
 Yet, context has far broader application.
 Location is yet another contextual signal which in turn could render a few interesting signals.
 LBA could provide hyper contextual data that’s meaningful to select a group of audience or the “micro-audience”.

 Hyperlocal data is collected and then used to deliver these contextual messages.
 While the method is often used to drive the purchase intent and increase conversion rates, it can also be used by marketers to spread relevant awareness messages within a certain radius.

 These ads are specifically designed for personalized messages that are relevant only to a specific set audience.
 Additionally, to make them more impactful, the ads are shown at relevant times during the day.